mate-academy/js_fetch_data_DOM/README.md

 - List URL: https://mate-academy.github.io/phone-catalogue-static/api/phones.json
 - Details URL: https://mate-academy.github.io/phone-catalogue-static/api/phones/:phoneId.json

-The main goal of this task is practice of fetching data from API.
 Your task is create function `getPhones` that should `resolve` with the list of phones or `reject` in `5` second.

 After receiving list of phones get all IDs and fetch all details for these phone ids with function `getPhonesDetails`, which takes array of IDs.